ChRe777/CleanCode/README.md

 ## Reasons for unclean code

+* Time pressure
+* Unclean enviroment
+* Existing unclean code you have to work with
+* Unprofessionell authority or enviroment

 Many people are under pressure at work so they do their work not in love, but we fear what is the opposite of love.

 Some my work in the branch for money and not called to ne in that job.
 So it is hard for them and they are always struggeling.